hpgbproductions/takazaki/info/drive.md

 ### Okamachi

+This is a station that provides a bus transfer to the Nippon Railway main line.

 Stop on the south side.
 The station is built on a crest, and the gradient changes rapidly throughout the length of the station.

 Afterwards, there is a long run with gentle corners.
 Slow down to 85 km/h for the left-hander and climb along the side of the mountain.
 The gradient is 30‰.
 When you spot the approach signal lights, prepare to slow down as there is a speed limit reduction to 65 km/h, and the stop position will suddenly appear.

 ### Nakatsu

+A station with a viewing tower, from which the dam is visible.

 Stop on the south side.
 The station speed limit is 60 km/h.
 Most of the station is on flat tracks, but the one-car stopping position remains on the uphill section (about 10‰).